deconst/deconst-docs/writing-docs/author/index.rst

 Deconst *content authors* write the documentation that's rendered at some domain and path on the final instance.
 The content that makes up a deconst instance is brought together from many :term:`content repositories`, each of which contributes a single logical unit of documentation that can be maintained independently from all of the others.

 The domain and subpath that host the content from a specific content repository is determined by a mapping that's managed within the :term:`control repository` associated with your Deconst instance.
-To add a new content repository to the instance, you or a *site coordinator* will need to add an entry to the control repository's :ref:`content mapping file <control-map>`.
+To add a new content repository to the instance, you or a *site coordinator* will need to add an entry to the control repository's :ref:`content mapping file <control-map>` and configure a :abbr:`CI (Continuous Integration)` build.

 Once the content repository is fully configured, any changes merged into the "master" branch will automatically be live.